 As the biggest part of a guitar, the body heavily affects the tone and resonance of a guitar.
 The shape of the guitar’s body can affect how comfortable it is to play also.

 Compared to alder, mahogany is heavier in terms of weight with warmer tones.
-It is a common type of wood for acoustic guitars and guitars that embrace a warmer tone, like a Les Paul.
+It is a common type of wood for acoustic guitars and guitars that embrace a warmer tone, like a LP-Style.
 The tones of the mahogany body guitar are stable as a rock and have more mid and low frequency resonances.

 Similar to mahogany, maple is heavier in terms of weight, but with a higher density.
 It yields bright tones and ideal sustain for a guitar.

 Like maple, ash is also heavy and dense.
 These qualities give it good sustain and a balanced position between bright and warm tones.